HLS-PGR-newsletter/HLS-PGR-newsletter/_reflections/2018-04-01-What-To-Expect.md

 ---
 layout: post
-title: What to expect during your Research Degree
+title: What To Expect During Your Research Degree
 subtitle: Another reflection from Becky Seymour
 ---